-Fuji Excursion: New direct train from Shinjuku to Mount Fuji
+Fuji Excursion: direct train from Shinjuku to Mount Fuji

 Fuji excursion train